Tech-at-DU/react-product-list/README.md

 ## Challenges

 Your goal is to follow the steps below and solve the challenges.

-You will fork this repo and start working on your fork.

-**You must commit each time you sit down to work on this project!**
+**Make a commit after solving each challenge**

 This challenge should take about 3 hours.
 Be sure to plan that amount of time to spend on the challenges here.

 **Getting Started**

-1. Fork this Repo.
+1. Fork/download/clone this Repo.
 1. Post a link to the progress tracker for class.
 1. `npm install` to install dependencies
 1. `npm start` to run the project at [http://localhost:3000](http://localhost:3000)

 From here as you work you should see changes refresh in the browser as you save files.
 If there is an error you will see this in the browser.

-This project was bootstrapped with Create React App see the notes [here](notes/create-react-app-notes.md) for more information.
+This project was bootstrapped with Create React reference of the available [scripts here](#available-scripts).

 ### Coding Challenges